-All Quill activities are aligned with both Common Core State Standards (CCSS) and Readability scores, in order to help teachers gauge approximate activity level and difficulty for all of our activities.
+All Quill activities are aligned to both Common Core State Standards (CCSS) and Readability Level in order to help teachers gauge the approximate difficulty level when choosing activities to assign to their students.

-The Readability filter sorts all activities by a grade level score based on a series of text complexity systems, such as Lexile, Renaissance ATOS, and the Common Core standards.
-Since Quill activities focus on building writing skills, using a text with a lower Readability level is sometimes beneficial as it enables students to practice the writing skill.
+The Readability Level filter sorts all activities by a grade level score based on a series of text complexity systems, such as Lexile, Renaissance ATOS, and the Common Core standards.
+Since Quill activities focus on building writing skills, using a text with a lower Readability Level can sometimes better enable students to practice the writing skill.

-Quill's Grading Logic, a mastery-based system, also reflects the idea that students learn at their own pace.
-The student’s overall mastery status is the student’s overall average score across all of the Quill activities.
+Quill's grading logic, a mastery-based system, also reflects the idea that students learn at their own pace.

-For Premium users, the Common Core standards page, found under "Student Reports" > "Standards," shows teachers how students have performed on each standard.
+For Quill Premium teachers, the Standards report in the My Reports tab shows teachers how their students have performed on each standard.